pkqbajng/CGFormer/README.md

 }
 ```

-If you have problems, please contact zhu.yu.pk@gmail.com
+If you encounter any issues, please contact zhu.yu.pk@gmail.com or open an issue open an issue on GitHub.

 ## To do

-- Getting started
+- Prepare a getting started guide
-- Releasing code (it may take about one week to organize code)
+- Release the code (approximately one week for code organization)
-- Model Zoo
+- Create a Model Zoo